comp251/comp251-lab5/README.md

 Rambles to a central server.

-Rhodes Ramble contains the core features of Yik Yak (semi-anonymous with a persitent identity, posts, comments, up/down votes, and user karma) but does not implement location-based services.
+Rhodes Ramble contains the core features of Yik Yak (semi-anonymous with a persistent identity, posts, comments, up/down votes, and user karma) but does not implement location-based services.

 Before you get started with the lab, it might be a good idea to experiment with